I'm fractured, but not destroyed - Dennis Itumbi unbowed

 To the few rogue police and their masters, I am unmoved - Itumbi

-In a Facebook post, Itumbi said that he will not bow down to intimidation, because the abduction left him fractured and not destroyed.
+In a Facebook post, Itumbi said that he will not bow to intimidation, stating that although he was seriously injured during his disappearance, his resolve remained unshaken.

 Itumbi Discharged